apache/doris/docs/en/docs/advanced/variables.md

 * `enable_file_cache`

     Set wether to use block file cache.
 This variable takes effect only if the BE config enable_file_cache=true.
 The cache is not used when BE config enable_file_cache=false.

+* `topn_opt_limit_threshold`

+    Set threshold for limit of topn query (eg. SELECT * FROM t ORDER BY k LIMIT n).
+If n <= threshold, topn optimizations(runtime predicate pushdown, two phase result fetch and read order by key) will enable automatically, otherwise disable.
+Default value is 1024.